Taiwan Oolong Tea Varieties

 In Taiwan, Tieguanyin tea includes the entire family of ball-shaped oolong tea.

-It is characterised by medium oxidation, medium withering and heavy rolling.
+It is characterized by medium oxidation, medium withering and heavy rolling.

 The two most well known varieties are